emifly-devops/DevOps-Course-Starter/README.md

 ```

 In this case, there is no need to manually start the app - Docker will take care of this for us as well as automatically tearing it down when the tests are complete.

+## Pipelines

+### GitHub Actions

+A workflow file called `ci.yml` has been set up in order to validate any non-documentation changes upon new pushes or pull requests to the project's GitHub repository.
+In order to get this working with a fork of the repository, it should just be necessary to create a repository secret called `ENV_FILE` and paste in the contents of your `.env` file.